 Means to Curb Biting and Chewing Behavior

 Over time, the habit of biting into anything they can get their teeth into becomes inherent in them.
-However, this behavior may be corrected with proper training such as bite training.
-This training, with the use of a bite sleeve, can help stop a puppy from biting and chewing aggressively.
+However, this behavior may be corrected with proper training, such as bite training.
+This training, with the use of a sleeve, can help stop a puppy from biting and chewing aggressively.

 Accessory to Playtime

 For some dog owners, these dog bite sleeves also serve as an accessory to playtime.
-A bite sleeve is a good prop in playing a round of tug of war.
+A bite sleeve is a good prop for playing a round of tug of war.

-In this game, your dog learns to bite and pull but not to hurt as it is all a game.
-Since playing is a pleasant situation for your pup, your dog does not feel the stress and will learn to bite as a way of showing that it’s game on with you.
+In this game, your dog learns to bite and pull but not to hurt, as it is all a game.
+Since playing is a pleasant situation for your pup, your dog does not feel the stress and will learn to bite to show that it’s game on with you.

 Review Of The Best Dog Bite Sleeves

 Bite sleeves for dogs are essential tools used in dog training.
 There are lots of bite sleeves to choose from, and selecting the best may be a bit hard for someone throwing his first shot at dog training.